 What Are Some Signs/Symptoms of Poisoning? – The most common sign of ingestion is weakness in the hind legs, and other symptoms include lethargy, diarrhea, vomiting, tremors, and fever.
 Symptoms should resolve within 12 to 48 hours.

-Treatment – If you suspect your pup ingested macadamia nuts, call your vet.
+Treatment – Call your vet if you suspect your pup ingested macadamia nuts.
 Treatment may include gastric decontamination or anti-nausea medication.

 What Other Foods Should My Dog Avoid?